MRtrix3/mrtrix3/docs/concepts/spherical_harmonics.rst

 their even order :math:`l`, zero phase :math:`m=0` coefficients (the so-called *zonal* harmonics).

-Response functions files are text files containing the vector of even :math:`l`, :math:`m=0` coefficients, all on one row.
-We typically store these coefficients up to harmonic order :math:`l=10`, which requires 6 coefficients.
+Response functions are stored in plain text files.
+A vector of values stored on one row of such a file are interpreted as these even :math:`l`, :math:`m=0` terms.
+The number of coefficients stored for a response function of a given maximal harmonic order :math:`l_\text{max}` is :math:`1+l_\text{max}/2`.

 Response files can contain multiple rows, in which case they are assumed to represent a *multi-shell* response, with one set of coefficients per *b*-value,